 With so many animals in the world and our domestication of many species, it should come as no surprise that animals help us in many ways.
 Animals provide physical and emotional support, as well as transport, farming, and scientific study.

-Animals can help people deal with vision and hearing loss, loss of limbs, and illnesses such as diabetes and autism.
-Animals are a large part of the food industry, with almost all of the animal being used.
-They are also used in medical trials, transport, training, teaching, and being great companions.
+Animals have been trained to help people deal with vision and hearing loss, loss of limbs, and illnesses such as diabetes and autism.
+They are also used in transport, training, teaching, and medical trials, along with being great companions.
+Animals are a large part of the food industry, with almost all of the animals being used.

 Villagers would provide the dogs with food, shelter, and protection from predators like bears.
 There is no definite answer on where the first dogs were domesticated, but studies suggest it was either the Middle East or East Asia.

-Roughly 6,000 years later, humans began domesticating livestock such as cattle, sheep, pigs, and goats.
+About 10,000 years ago, humans began domesticating livestock such as cattle, sheep, pigs, and goats.
 This continued over the centuries, with more animals being valued for what they could provide.
 This included chickens, turkeys and ducks, guinea pigs, horses and donkeys, deer, camels, and bees.

 In modern times, dogs have been trained to be service and support animals.
 They assist people with a wide range of physical and mental ailments:

 - Hearing loss